anuvgupta/tunnel.js/README.md

 -   `ssh_config` is the name of the SSH configuration that refers to the SSH-enabled server you will use as a proxy
     -   SSH configurations on macOS are usually created and stored in the file `~/.ssh/config`
 -   `local_port` is any unreserved/free port on your local macOS device
-    -   For example, if you set`local_port`=8888, then your tunnel will be locally accessible at localhost:8888
+    -   For example, if you set `local_port`=8888, then your tunnel will be locally accessible at localhost:8888
     -   Proxies can then be manually (or automatically, in this script) configured to localhost:8888
+-   `reverse_port` (optional) is any unreserved/free port on both your local macOS device and your remote server
+    -   If specified, port-forwards connections to remote_server:reverse_port back to local_macos:reverse_port
+    -   Useful for peer-to-peer connections (ie. torrent)
+        -   For example, if `reverse_port`=22333 (and `local_port`=16262), then in a torrent client, set the "port used for incoming connections" to `22333`
+        -   Then, enable (for all peer-to-peer connections and torrent downloads) a SOCKS5 proxy to `localhost:16262`

 ### usage

-`tunnel config_name on/off`
+Notes:

+-   For each config, a tunnel can be opened via `tunnel config_name open` (and closed `tunnel config_name close`)
+-   Logs of each tunnel process will be stored in `logs/config_name.log`, but can be tailed using `tunnel config_name tail`
+-   If a tunnel process dies by itself, the config status/PID will not be updated, so `tunnel config_name clean` must be called
+-   Once a tunnel is opened, use `tunnel config_name enable system` to enable the macOS system SOCKS proxy to the newly opened tunnel
+    -   Now a different config can be enabled over this one, or this one can be disabled via `tunnel config_name disable system`
-Each network service can only have one SOCKS proxy enabled for it at a time.
+    -   Each network service can only have one SOCKS proxy enabled for it at a time
-So for each network service, ensure to turn off the tunnel on that service before opening a new one on the same service.
-Running the script with "on" will update and enable the SOCKS proxy, create and background the tunnel process, and log to a file `logs/config_name.log`.
-Running the script with "off" will disable the SOCKS proxy, kill the tunnel process, and quit.
-Either the node.js script or the executable can be used as such:
--  `tunnel lightsail on`
--  `node tunnel.js lightsail off`
--  `node tunnel.js second_config on`
--  `tunnel second_config off`
+-   Alternatively, in each terminal/shell opened, call `source tunnel config_name enable shell` to configure the http/https proxies (as well as other untested proxies ie. ftp, telnet)
+    -   Now a different config can be enabled over this one, or this one can be disabled via `source tunnel config_name disable shell`
+    -   The `source` command must be used here, as the proxy is enabled by modifying shell environment variables
+    -   To enable the tunnel for all shells opened, put that same command `source tunnel config_name enable shell` in your shell profile (ie. `.bash_profile`, `.zprofile`)
+        -   Not recommended if multiple tunnels are used simultaneously, in parallel, or in succession
+-   The script does not automate enabling the SOCKS proxy for torrent clients, but it can be done manually
+    -   See above (at the end of the configuration section) for how to set up torrent clients manually
+-   Do not use the `tunnel.js` script directly; always use the `tunnel` shell script or its symlink, or `source tunnel`